yifso/nteract/docs/notes/core-group.md

 ```

 **Example:**
 The code below shows the kernel epic handling notebook content.
-It is similar to the desktop loading.js version.
+This epic supports launching a kernel via the Jupyter server.

 ```javascript
 export const launchKernelWhenNotebookSetEpic = (